 Wraps are the most basic form of carrier, best known for being the most versatile.
 They’re made from a variety of materials, come in a wide range of styles, and are essentially long pieces of fabric that you tie around your body to secure your toddler safely in place.

-Wraps are most ideal for carrying your toddler around when you are doing simple chores around the house, and since they are very adaptable too, they can be tied around your body in different ways to best suit your preferences, needs and body type.
+I have found that wraps are ideal for carrying your toddler around when you are doing simple chores around the house.
+Since they are very adaptable, they can be tied around your body in different ways to best suit your preferences, needs and body type.

-Getting a hang of the specific tying technique that is most comfortable to you can take some time, but with practice, it gets easier!
+Getting the hang of the specific tying technique that is most comfortable to you can take some time, but I’ve learned that with practice, it gets easier!
 Keep in mind that wraps made of sturdier materials like cotton, hemp, wool and linen are best used for carrying toddlers and older kids who weigh more on the back, while stretchy wraps are used for newborns.

 Soft Structured Carriers

 Soft structured carriers or buckle carriers are carriers that come with padded waistbands and shoulder straps.
 This type of carrier is easy to use, adjust and can generally be worn in a variety of different ways as well; you can use them on your front, back and even your hip.
-It is due to these reasons that they are ideal for parents who love spending time in the great outdoors, hiking, camping and doing other active things.
+They are ideal for parents who love spending time in the great outdoors, hiking, camping and doing other active things.
+(Which is why I loved mine so much!)

 Most of the best baby carriers for toddlers allow you to use the same soft structured carrier from infancy right into toddlerhood without any problems.
-Depending on your child’s weight, switching to toddler specific carriers may give you both more comfort.
+Depending on your child’s weight, upgrading from a baby carrier to a toddler specific carrier may give you both more comfort.

 Mei Tai